Have you suddenly realized that you have high blood sugar levels and not sure how to bring them down?

 Read this: Diabetes Diet Food List

-Why is morning blood sugar high?
+Is 215 blood sugar level high?

 I was diagnosed with pre diabetic last year.i was doing great until i went to my orthopedic doctor yesterday and they gave me shots in both knees and my sugar is higher than normal . today it was 284 and it went from 284 to 184 and i ate and i waited for a while and it was 244 what can i do to get it back to my normal level of 103-116